highfidelity/hifi-docs-grav-content/04.high-fidelity-commerce/03.commerce-apis/docs.md

 ![](./images/moneyTransfer.png)

-## Scriptable, Secure Certified Item Transfer <a name="itemTransfer"></a>
+#### Scriptable, Secure Certified Item Transfer <a name="itemTransfer"></a>
 An entity script or client script can open an end-user's tablet to a "Send Item" screen.

-The script MUST specify a recipient, it MUST specify an item Certificate ID, and it CAN specify a message to the user.
+The script must specify a recipient and an item Certificate ID.
+It can specify a message to the user.
-NOTE that the specified item Certificate ID must be owned by the user running the script.
+Note that the specified item Certificate ID must be owned by the user running the script.

-### Example
+**Example**

-**A user running this script will be prompted to send an item to a username "steve".** When they are prompted to send the item, they will see a message: "Send me the item you've previously bought!"
+A user running this script will be **prompted to send an item to a username "steve".** When they are prompted to send the item, they will see a message: "Send me the item you've previously bought!"

 ```
 var tablet = Tablet.getTablet("com.highfidelity.interface.tablet.system");